 Knott's Scary Farm has scared Southern Californians long before Universal Studios Halloween Horror Nights.
-Its Orange County counterpart — Disneyland — has only recently started the much gentler Mickey’s Halloween Party (now the Oogie Boogie Bash in 2019) and Halloween Time at Disneyland.
+Its Orange County counterpart — Disneyland — has only recently started the much gentler Mickey’s Halloween Party (now the Oogie Boogie Bash as of 2019) and Halloween Time at Disneyland.
 Knott’s Berry Farm put on the world’s first theme park Halloween Haunt event in 1973.
 Its popularity rose like cemetery fog at night, making it the industry standard and largest Halloween event in Southern California.
-This is Knott’s Scary Farm’s 47th year of bringing nightmares to life.
+In 2019, Knott’s Scary Farm celebrated its 47th year of bringing nightmares to life.

 You can try but you can't hide.
 What sets this park apart from all the competition is that you'll find no escape.
 Terror creeps into every corner for a fully immersive, heart-pounding experience.
 There is nothing like the Knott's Scary Farm Ghost Town scare zone.